apapenheim/nation-branding-now/source/SA/BR/LULA.md

 **Years in use:** 2003-2011

 **Remarks:** This is the visual identifier used during the Lula da Silva government.
-Designed by Duda Mendonça for SECOM, it was released 8 April 2003.
+Designed by Duda Mendonça for SECOM, it was approved by Lula on 3 April 2003 and released 8 April 2003.
 A grand rainbow of cheerful colours hit upon every element of a wide "Brasil" wordmark featuring a hand-drawn rhombus and stardust-covered disc (evocative of the Brazilian flag) in lieu of a counter on the A. The mark comes in "simplified" and "complete" variants, with the simplification (absence of a govermental identifier strapline) being deprecated in 2005.
 Also in 2005, the strapline itself changed from small, right-aligned text to a centred and larger construction.
 The slogan, *Um País de Todos* ("A Country for Everyone"), is inlaid into a yellow band running directly beneath the technicolour wordmark.
 The following administration, headed by fellow partisan Dilma Rousseff, adopted [a quite similar wordmark](DILMA.html).

 ## Documentation